Out-of-equilibrium spinodal-like scaling behaviors across the magnetic first-order transitions of 2D and 3D Ising systems: Numerical results for the KZ dynamics in the OFSS regime

 \section{Numerical results for the KZ dynamics in the OFSS regime}

 We now present a numerical analysis of the OFSS behavior in two and three dimensions, using the heat-bath dynamics.

 In two dimensions, we consider a value of $\beta$ deep in the low-temperature phase, i.e., $\beta = 1.2\beta_c$.
 We first verify Eq.~(\ref{taul}) and estimate the exponent $\alpha$, by performing some MC simulations at $h=0$.
 We compute the average time between two successive changes of the sign of the magnetization for some values of $L$.
 This requires a notable computational effort, because the time $\tau(L)$ rapidly increases with $L$.
-We obtain results up to $L=14$:
+We obtain sufficiently precise results only for moderately large $L$:

 If we fit the data to Eq.~(\ref{taul}), fixing $\sigma$ to the exact result reported in Eq.~(\ref{sigma}), we obtain $\alpha = 1.63(11)$.
 An interpolation of the results for $L=12$ and 14 gives instead $\alpha = 2.3(4)$.
 In the following we define the scaling variable $\Upsilon$, cf. Eq.~(\ref{wdef}), using Eq.~(\ref{taul}) with $\alpha = 2$ and $c=1$.
 Changing $\alpha$ by $\pm 0.4$ does not have a significant impact on the OFSS analysis.